 Insurance options in group plans tend to be less clear for retirees, working senior citizens and same-sex partners.
 Health insurance for retirees used to be a popular benefit, but it's become increasingly uncommon as businesses have tried to reduce costs.
 Working people who are nearing Medicare eligibility should contact their insurer to see how their current plan coordinates with the federal plan.
 This is especially important for people at companies with less than 20 employees because those businesses sometimes have the right to offer reduced coverage to workers over 65.
-Same-sex couples who are married or in a civil union generally have the same state-specific insurance rights as married opposite-sex couples.
+Same-sex couples who are married generally have the same federally imposed insurance rights as married opposite-sex couples.
+Similarly, same-sex couples in civil unions generally have the same state-level insurance rights as married couples in their state.
 An increasing number of employers are also making enrollment an option for unmarried couples in domestic partnerships.

 The option to enroll in an employer-sponsored group plan typically exists when the employee is hired or during a month-long "open-enrollment" period each year.
-Under HIPAA, employees, opposite-sex spouses and dependents who initially declined group coverage don't need to wait for an open-enrollment period following marriage, the birth or adoption of a child or the loss of other health insurance.
+Under HIPAA, employees, spouses and dependents who initially declined group coverage don't need to wait for an open-enrollment period following marriage, the birth or adoption of a child or the loss of other health insurance.

-Circumstances in which an employee, an opposite-sex spouse and dependents can bypass a group plan's open-enrollment period because of a loss of other coverage include the following:
+Circumstances in which an employee, a spouse and dependents can bypass a group plan's open-enrollment period because of a loss of other coverage include the following:

-- Coverage existed under a spouse's or dependent's plan, and the spouse or dependent has become unemployed. - Coverage existed under a spouse's or dependent's plan, and the spouse's or dependent's employer has discontinued the plan. - Coverage existed under a spouse's or dependent's plan, but the spouse's or dependent's employer has shifted the cost of the plan entirely to employees. - Coverage existed under a spouse's or dependent's plan, and the plan's lifetime benefit limit has been reached. - Coverage existed under a spouse's or dependent's plan, but the spouse or dependent has lost coverage due to a reduction in work hours. - Coverage existed under a spouse's or dependent's plan, and the spouse or dependent has died. - Coverage existed under a spouse's or dependent's plan, but the spousal or dependent relationship has ended.
+- Coverage existed under a spouse's or dependent's plan, and the spouse or dependent has become unemployed. - Coverage existed under a spouse's or dependent's plan, and the spouse's or dependent's employer has discontinued the plan. - Coverage existed under a spouse's or dependent's plan, but the spouse's or dependent's employer has shifted the cost of the plan entirely to employees. - Coverage existed under a spouse's or dependent's plan, and the plan's lifetime benefit limit has been reached.

+- Coverage existed under a spouse's or dependent's plan, but the spouse or dependent has lost coverage due to a reduction in work hours. - Coverage existed under a spouse's or dependent's plan, and the spouse or dependent has died. - Coverage existed under a spouse's or dependent's plan, but the spousal or dependent relationship has ended.
 (This includes cases of spouses getting divorced and children reaching adulthood.)